StamusNetworks/suricata-4-analysts/source/practical-rules-writing.rst

 - set up the variable for the IPs (HOME_NET, EXTERNAL_NET for example)
 - add the metadata keyword for more usable data

-Between each steps, run suricata to verify that your output is correct.
+Between each steps, run iSuricata to verify that your output is correct.

 See the chapter :ref:`Write performant Suricata rules <performant-rules>` for more details and explanation on the steps described above and especially the :ref:`Performance improvement process <rules-perfomance-improvement>` section.